Famoushawk/TID/tid_project/README.md

 At the login screen you will have the option to create a new user.

-We have also create a user for you, as a fallback, in case something didt work
+We have also create a user for you, as a fallback, in case something doesn't work

 Username: Test_Tenant
 Password: Passwordfortenant2025